VexizzPhatatic79/tyy/README.md

     return closestPlayer
 end

--- Function to throw the "Boom" at the closest player local function boomThrow()
+-- Function to throw the "Boom" at the closest player and return to original position local function boomThrow()
     if isThrowEnabled then
         local closestPlayer = getClosestPlayer()